TophatSynth/medic_backup/Lecture Notes/Week 4/Acute inflammation.md

 		    - Prostaglandins - vascular dilatation and pain
 	- In summary - one produces chemokines,  and TNF, one phagocytoses, one produces a lot of other chemicals
 - Macroscopic appearance
-	- Abcess - pus enclosed by fibrin and connective tissue
+	- Abscess - pus enclosed by fibrin and connective tissue
 	- Pus - inflammatory exudate that is rich in neutrophils, other organisms and dead tissue
 	- Empyema - pus enclosed in an existing body cavity
 - Subtypes of acute inflammation